There’s a scene in The Big Bang Theory where the somewhat well-adjusted characters are discussing what their Valentine’s Day plans are.

 The meaning of the holiday has been lost in translation, twisted into something unrecognizable, and wrapped up in a ribbon of materialism.
 I do not say this to denigrate the Christian holidays or the Christians who celebrate them.
 Not even a little bit.

-In fact, I think many sincere Christians would agree with my distaste for what these holidays have become because their original religious connection have been coopted by profit margins.
+In fact, I think many sincere Christians would agree with my distaste for what these holidays have become.

 Jewelers, confectionaries, and flower mongers leverage the (fallacious) social construct that romance is directly tied to materialism because it the boosts to their bottom line on this holiday.

-But Valentine’s Day didn’t start out that way.
-The holiday’s roots are in the ancient Roman festival of Lupercalia, a fertility celebration commemorated annually on February 15.
+But it didn’t start out that way.
+Its roots are in the ancient Roman festival of Lupercalia, a fertility celebration commemorated annually on February 15.